odradev/odradev.github.io/docusaurus/docs/backends/04-livenet.md

 This lets us use Odra to deploy and test contracts on a real blockchain, but on the other hand, it comes with some limitations on what can be done in the tests.

-The main differences between Livenet and e.g. Casper test backend are:
+The main differences between Livenet and e.g. CasperVM backend are:
 - Real CSPR tokens are used to deploy and call contracts.
 This also means that we need to pay for each contract deployment and each contract call.
-Of course, we can use the faucet to get some tokens for testing purposes, but we still need to specify the amount needed for each action.
+Of course, we can use the [faucet](https://testnet.cspr.live/tools/faucet) to get some tokens for testing purposes, but we still need to specify the amount needed for each action.
 - The contract state is stored on the real blockchain, so we can't just reset the state - we can redeploy the contract, but we can't remove the old one.
+- Because of the above, we can load the existing contracts and use them in the tests.
 - We have no control over the block time.
 This means that for example, `advance_block_time` function is implemented by waiting for the real time to pass.